 Carry photographic identification with you at all times.
 A clear photocopy of your passport is enough.
 Keep your Australian passport in a secure location.

 Some Australian criminal laws apply overseas.
 If you commit these offences, you may be prosecuted in Australia.
 Laws include those relating to:

 - money laundering

 Staying within the law

-Homosexual activity is legal in Kosovo, but not widely accepted.
+Homosexual activity is legal, but not widely accepted.
 Avoid public displays of affection.